PRACTICE · III · WORKFORCE

 Performance metrics rebuilt to credit human-and-agent output, not just human throughput.
 Compensation follows.

-A defined place for the human-in-the-loop signal to land, sampled, queried, and fed back into the agent.
+A defined place for oversight and escalation to land — above the loop, not inside every step — sampled, queried, and fed back into the agent.

 Adoption & change